Sunday, October 19, 2025

 Aromas of fresh raspberry, tart wild strawberry, cedar, rosemary, apple skins, violets, olive, moist earth, graphite and tar.

-Palate has bright acidity seamlessly interwoven with a silky body and layers of evolves flavors that unfold with grace on the wines journey.
+Palate has bright acidity seamlessly interwoven with a silky body and layers of flavors that unfold with grace on the wines journey.
 Complex and thought provoking but also harmonious and easy to understand.
 The interaction of youthful acidity and lively fruit set the stage on this wine and the backdrop of herbal accents and rich focused earth bring everything together for me.
 Stunning wine!

 Clau de Nell Anjou 2020 (94pts)